Skip to content

 avl_tree.rb

-Similarly, based on the method of removing nodes in binary search trees, rotation operations need to be performed from the bottom up to restore balance to all unbalanced nodes.
+Similarly, on the basis of the binary search tree's node removal method, rotation operations need to be performed from bottom to top to restore balance to all unbalanced nodes.
 The code is as follows:

 avl_tree.py